rakudo/rakudo/CONTRIBUTING.md

 that demonstrates a problem is best.

 Describe the behaviour you're observing and how it differs from expectations.
-Include the version of the compiler you're using (run `perl6 -v`) as well as the type and version of the operating system (e.g. `Windows 10`)
+Include the version of the compiler you're using (run `raku -v`) as well as the type and version of the operating system (e.g. `Windows 10`)

 --------------------------------

-# How to Contribute to Rakudo Perl 6
+# How to Contribute to Rakudo

 Contributions to Rakudo are very welcome.